aura-nw/testnets/euphoria-1/euphoria-ivp.md

 ### 2.3.
 Schedule

-Validators have 2 weeks to complete the KYC process, starting from: <mark>TBD</mark>
+Validators have 2 weeks to complete the KYC process, starting from: **TBD**

 The KYC process is carried out by [Synaps](https://synaps.io/), a reputable KYC service provider who has provided services for

-After completing KYC and collecting genesis resources, Euphoria network can be launched at: <mark>TBD</mark>
+After completing KYC and collecting genesis resources, Euphoria network can be launched at: **TBD**

 The IVP is expected to last until Aura Network launches its mainnet by early Q4 2022.